Whether you’re a well-known company that’s been around for years or a “new guy/gal on the block,” establishing credibility for your company is vital.

 When it comes to using the words of others, there are some important points to remember.
 I suggest that you:

-1. Get permission from the person you’re quoting before you use their comments in any way, shape or form.
+1. Get permission from the person you’re quoting before you use their comments.

 2. Don’t use testimonials without names, if you can at all help it.
 They lack credibility.
 You can use a person’s: